The LLV decomposition of hyper-Kaehler cohomology: Nagai's conjecture and the Looijenga--Lunts--Verbitsky decomposition

 The first step is to give a normalization of the monodromy action on $\bar V=H^2(X)$.
 Since we are working over $\CC$, we can assume that the quadratic space $(\bar V, \bar q)$ has one of the following standard form:

 depending on the parity of the dimension of $\bar V$.
 The content of the following proposition is to say that both $N$ and $\bar q$ can be suitably normalized.

-\begin{lemma} Assume $b_2(X) = \dim \bar V \ge 4$.
-Let $N_2 \in \End(\bar V)$ be the second log monodromy and $\nu_2$ its nilpotency index. \begin{enumerate} \item If $\nu_2 = 1$, then $\dim (\im N_2) = 2$.
+\begin{lemma} Assume $b_2(X) = \dim \bar V \ge 5$.
+Let $N = N_2 \in \End(\bar V)$ be the second log monodromy and $\nu_2$ its nilpotency index. \begin{enumerate} \item If $\nu_2 = 1$, then $\dim (\im N) = 2$.
 Moreover, there exists a basis of $\bar V$ such that $\bar q$ with respect to it has a matrix form \eqref{eq:standard_matrix}, and

-\item If $\nu_2 = 2$, then $\dim (\im N_2) = 2$ and $\dim (\im (N_2)^2) = 1$.
+\item If $\nu_2 = 2$, then $\dim (\im N) = 2$ and $\dim (\im N^2) = 1$.
 Moreover, there exists a basis of $\bar V$ such that $\bar q$ with respect to it has a matrix form \eqref{eq:standard_matrix}, and

 \end{enumerate} \end{lemma} \begin{proof} Our arguments follow closely \cite[Prop 4.1]{ss17} (they go back to the study of degenerations of $K3$ surface, e.g. in \cite{FS} even a normalization over $\ZZ$ is given).
-For completeness and notational consistency, we give a proof.
-(Although we are distinguishing between $N$ and $N_2$, here we simply write $N$ for $N_2$.)
+For completeness and notational consistency, we give a proof here.

 Assume first that we have a Type II degeneration.
 The one-parameter degeneration produces a limit mixed Hodge structure $\bar V_{\lim}$.
 It is a degeneration of the second cohomology $\bar V$ of K3 type.
 The nilpotency index is $\nu_2=1$, so we have the monodromy weight filtration with $W_1 = \im N$ and $W_2 = \ker N$.
 Since it is a degeneration of a K3 type Hodge structure, there is only one possibility of the Hodge diamond of $\bar V_{\lim}$ as in Table \ref{table:LMHS_diamond}.
 From it, we deduce $\dim W_1 = 2$ and $\dim W_2 = b_2(X) - 2$.
 This proves $\dim (\im N) = 2$.
 Next, we choose two elements $x, y \in \bar V$ in as follows: \begin{itemize} \item[(i)] Choose any $x \notin \ker N$.
 Choose any $y \in x^{\perp} \setminus (Nx)^{\perp}$.
 Since $Nx \in \ker N$, $x$ and $Nx$ are linearly independent.